cibernox/ember-native-dom-helpers/README.md

 ## I WANT IT NOW, IS THERE A SHORTCUT?

-Yes, there is an codemod that will help you transform your test suite to this new style "automatically".
+Yes, there is a codemod that will help you transform your test suite to this new style "automatically".
 Check https://github.com/simonihmig/ember-native-dom-helpers-codemod.

 The codemod can't make a *perfect* conversion, but it will do most of the work for you.